brasilgiovanni/angular-smart-flow-forms/README.md

 - ✅ Built‑in CPF, email & conditional validations
 - ✅ UF/Município selects via API or mock data
 - ✅ Easy to extend & themeable UI

+## :interrobang ABOUT

+This project presents **two different structures** for form steppers, each with its own design and technology approach:

+### 1. ReactiveStepper
+**Name:** ReactiveStepper
+**Description:**
+A **classic reactive stepper** built with `BehaviorSubject` and RxJS, organized in a modular architecture of components and services (Main, Header, Footer, StepperService, StateFormService, ValidationService).
+- **Compatibility:** Angular 15+
+- **Key Features:**
+  - Step navigation controlled via RxJS streams
+  - Centralized FormGroups managed by a state service
+  - Synchronized validation handled by a dedicated ValidationService
+  - Simple to replicate and integrate into other projects

+### 2. ComposableSignalStepper
+**Name:** ComposableSignalStepper
+**Description:**
+A **generic and reusable stepper library** designed for any linear step flow, based on Angular 17+’s modern **Signals API**.
+All state and navigation logic (e.g., "Next" button activation) is handled via `signal()` and `computed()`, with no manual subscriptions.
+- **Compatibility:** Angular 17+
+- **Key Features:**
+  - Native reactive state management using Signals (no RxJS)
+  - Validation handled through `Signal<boolean>` in each StepDefinition
+  - Predefined, plug-and-play Header and Footer components
+  - “Shared folder” architecture for easy reuse across multiple workflows

+Both steppers provide a **solid foundation** for building scalable, maintainable, and testable form wizards — choose the one that best fits your project needs!

 ## 🛠️ Installation
 ```bash